 CRM databases Customer relations and satisfaction

-Facilitating guest turnover Point-of-sale (POS) systems
+Facilitating guest turnover POS systems

-Rapid problem-solving Reservations management
+Rapid solution-seeking Reservations management

 Restaurant operations support Task prioritization